spark2k06/PCXT_MiSTer/docs/vga-mode13-palette.md

 `0x3CD` on a `3C5 -> 3CF` transition: the palette went from 16 valid entries
 to 0, and a second injection carrying `13h` entered mode 13h from text mode.

-Fixed by qualifying the side-effecting MCGA decodes with `bus_settled`, which requires two identical consecutive samples of address, data, strobe and AEN.
+Fixed by qualifying the side-effecting VGA decodes with `bus_settled`, which requires two identical consecutive samples of address, data, strobe and AEN.
 A real I/O cycle holds the bus for far longer than one video clock, so nothing legitimate is lost, and the same qualifier now guards the DAC index and data ports, where a transient `0x3C8` would have reseated the write index and smeared the rest of a palette load across the wrong entries.

-**Extended to the older EGA decodes in a follow-up**, once the MCGA fix was confirmed on hardware to help.
+**Extended to the older EGA decodes in a follow-up**, once the VGA fix was confirmed on hardware to help.
 Those had always taken the raw synchronised bus, and they are exposed to the same thing — `0x3C5 -> 0x3C2` passes through `0x3C0`, `0x3C1`, `0x3C3`, `0x3C4`, `0x3C6` and `0x3C7`.
 The worst landing spot